hannes/MonetDBLite/README.md

 One important note is that all the following APIs are NOT thread-safe for performance reasons, and thread-safety not being part of the JDBC specification.
 If the user wants to use a multi-threading enviroment, we recommend to either create one connection for each thread or use proper synchronization primitives.

+Other note is that the `async` API, which is very common is database APIs is absent in this API, because as no IO operations are made in an embedded connection, their demand is less required.
+At the same time they are absent in the JDBC and MonetDB uses multiple threads in its query plans, making it very CPU core efficient.
+However if the user still wants to use `async` operations, this API can be embbeded easily with the `java.util.concurrent.CompletableFuture<T>` class in Java 8.

 ### Start the database and make connections

 The MonetDB embedded database has to be loaded in order to perform all the operations.
 Due to the one database process restriction, the `MonetDBEmbeddedDatabase` class is a singleton.
 The `MonetDBEmbeddedDatabase` will create the MonetDB's farm if it's inexistent in the directory, otherwise will load the existing farm.
 The `MonetDBEmbeddedDatabase` exceptionally is thread-safe to avoid to threads to start the database and corrupting the existing process.
 To start the database: